apache/wookie/widgets/templates/readme.txt

 to a locally running Wookie server.
 Once this command has successfully executed you can examine your widget in action.

+The property "widget.include" defines a matcher for the widgets which are to be generated.

 **** Advanced Topics